nyamwea05/superheros/README.md

 GET /heroes/:id: Retrieve information about a specific hero.
 GET /powers: Retrieve information about all powers.
 GET /powers/:id: Retrieve information about a specific power.

-POST /heroes: Create a new hero.
-POST /powers: Create a new power.
+POST /hero_powers: Create a new power.
-PATCH /heroes/:id: Update the details of a specific hero.

 PATCH /powers/:id: Update the details of a specific power.
-DELETE /heroes/:id: Delete a specific hero.
-DELETE /powers/:id: Delete a specific power.

 For detailed information about the request formats and responses for each route, please refer to the API documentation.

 Models and Associations